 Evaluation Team Members:

 The application window opens on January 1st and closes on March 15th.

 A student’s parent or guardian may apply and request consideration to the Accelerated Placement Program, or on behalf of the student the classroom teacher or building administrator may apply and request consideration to one of the following District 44’s Accelerated Placement Programs.
 No outside requests will be considered.

-Residential District 44 families who have children that will reach age 5 by December 1 may apply and request consideration for early entrance to kindergarten.
-Residential District 44 families who have children that will reach 6 years by September 2 - December 1st may apply and request consideration for early entrance to first grade.
+Residential District 44 families who have children that will reach age 5 after September 1 may apply and request consideration for early entrance to kindergarten.
 This process begins by parents contacting their residential elementary building principal, in writing, by March 15th to state their intent to apply and begin the Early Entrance Application Process.
-If testing is needed, students will participate in a thorough Readiness to Attend School testing and assessment process to determine whether their child is eligible for early entrance.
+Students will participate in a thorough Readiness to Attend School testing and assessment process to determine eligibility for early entrance.